Bayesian Robustness to Outliers in Linear Regression and Ratio Estimation: Finite Population Means and Ratios

-The inference is clearly not robust when it is assumed that the error has a normal distribution (orange line) since the values of the point estimates of $\beta$ and $\sigma$ increase with $y_{11}$.
+The inference is clearly not robust when it is assumed that the error has a normal distribution (orange dashed line) since the values of the point estimates of $\beta$ and $\sigma$ increase with $y_{11}$.
 Regarding the second model, the degrees of freedom of the heavy-tailed Student distribution have been arbitrarily set to 10 and a known scale parameter of $0.88$ has been added to this distribution in order to have the same 2.5th and 97.5th percentiles as the standard normal.
 The estimation of $\beta$ is robust as the impact of the outlier slowly decreases after a certain threshold.
-However, the estimation of $\sigma$ is only partially robust, i.e. the impact of the outlier is limited, but does not decrease when the outlying value increases.
-For the last model, we have arbitrarily set the parameter $\alpha$ of the log-Pareto-tailed standard normal distribution to $\alpha=1.96$, and, according to the procedure described in Section~4 of \cite{desgagne2015robustness}, $\phi=4.08$ (this procedure ensures that $f$ is continuous and a probability density function).
+However, the estimation of $\sigma$ is only partially robust, i.e.\ the impact of the outlier is limited, but does not decrease when the outlying value increases.
+For the last model, we set $\alpha$ of the LPTN to $1.96$ so that this distribution matches the standard normal on the interval $[-1.96,1.96]$, implying that both distributions have the same 2.5th and 97.5th percentiles.
 Therefore, all three distributions studied in this section have 95\% of their mass in the interval $[-1.96,1.96]$.
-The density of the log-Pareto-tailed standard normal distribution is given by
+The other parameter of the LPTN $\phi$ is equal to $4.08$ according to the procedure described in Section~4 of \cite{desgagne2015robustness} (this procedure ensures that $f$ is continuous and a probability density function).
+The density of the LPTN distribution, depicted in Figure~\ref{fig_comp_normal_log_pareto}, is given by